DullUsername/UlamSpiralViz/README.md

-# UlamSpiralViz
+# UlamSpiralViz:
-Visualizing the Ulam Spiral Using Python 3.0
+Visualizing the Ulam Spiral Using Python 3.10.x